KamandPrompt/saic-test-2021/README.md

 >## Task 4 - Create a script that performs git-auto pull from a remote git repository.
  Your task is to write a script that is able to detect whether a repository has changed on a remote branch.
 If so, then the script must auto-pull the changes into the local repository's pre-determined branch.

+<b>BONUS MARKS</b> - You need to redeploy/restart the pulled application on the local( for non-static sites this important ).
+You can do it for any web site involving a backend like django, flask , express etc.

 ### Deliverables -

 * The script file.